 The Contractor must have policies and procedures to audit and monitor subcontractors' data, data submission and performance and must implement oversight mechanisms to monitor performance and compliance with Contract requirements.
 Further, the Contractor shall monitor the subcontractor's performance on an ongoing basis.
 Formal reviews of subcontractors, excluding network healthcare providers or ancillary medical providers, must be conducted at least quarterly.
 FSSA reserves the right to audit subcontractor data and conduct onsite visits.
 Whenever deficiencies or areas of improvement are identified, the Contractor and subcontractor shall take corrective action.
-The Contractor shall provide to FSSA the findings of all subcontractor performance monitoring and reviews upon request and shall notify FSSA any time a subcontractor, through the Reporting Manual, any reporting requirements for incorporating subcontractor performance into the reports to be submitted to FSSA.
+The Contractor shall provide to FSSA the findings of all subcontractor performance monitoring and reviews upon request and shall notify FSSA any time a subcontractor is placed on corrective action.
+Additionally, FSSA shall establish and provide to the Contractor, through the Reporting Manual, any reporting requirements for incorporating subcontractor performance into the reports to be submitted to FSSA.
 The Contractor must integrate subcontractors' financial and performance data (as appropriate) into the Contractor's Information Technology (IT) systems to accurately and completely report Contractor performance and confirm compliance with the Contract.